hyojin-park-neuro/neureca/index.md

 {% capture text %}

 **Power of Synergies!** Teamwork is essential for unlocking the power of synergies, allowing individuals to leverage their strengths and achieve greater success than they could on their own.
-Furthremore, we embrace **the value of diversity** and **inclusive environments for research**, which is essential for fostering innovative and impactful research.

 {%
   include button.html